VincentWei2021/Building-an-end-to-end-data-streaming-pipeiline-with-Apache-kafka-spark-and-mongoDB/README.md

 the spark session was used to load data and postman was also used to test the API.

 # Setting up MongoDB
-A docker-compose file that combines Kafka, Spark and MongoDB was created to run on a single network.
+A docker-compose file that combines Kafka, Spark and MongoDB was created to run on a single network, to send each message to MongoDB.
+MongoDB was choosen because it is the best and most used when working with Document stores (JSON documents).